 Here is a quick summary below and read on for full details including the best color polarized lens for fishing from the top three brands:

 - Saltwater – Blue lenses, Green lenses, Black and Gray lenses; mirrored an extra advantage

-- Freshwater – Bronze lenses, Copper lenses and Brown polarized lenses
+- Freshwater – Bronze lenses, Copper lenses, and Brown polarized lenses

 - Low light conditions – Yellow polarized lenses

 Saltwater fishing means LOTS of light and lots of glare and long days of sight fishing.
-More often than not your have light bouncing off the water and, if you are offshore fishing, off your boat deck or kayak as you are trying to spot fish.
+More often than not you have light bouncing off the water and, if you are offshore fishing, off your boat deck or kayak as you are trying to spot fish.

 You should aim for a Variable Light Transmission (VLT) rating [EXPLAINED BELOW] of less than 20% (meaning at most 20% of ambient light will be allowed through the lenses).
 Choosing a wrap-around frame is a good idea for this type of fishing.

 The best polarized lens colors for saltwater fishing sunglasses are usually blue and green, but black and dark gray fishing sunglasses will also work.
-For saltwater conditions, a mirrored lens are also an advantage.
+For saltwater conditions, a mirrored lens is also an advantage.